 I entered into the childbirth field for two main reasons.
 First, I want to empower women through the natural methods of childbirth.
 I remember the feelings of strength and control that I encountered when I had my three children at home in the presence of midwives.
 Now, I want to pass this on to other expectant mothers.

 With my first pregnancy, I was alone and thought about placing my baby with adoptive parents.
 Then one day, along comes the most incredible woman who ended up changing my life.
 She was a midwife who said that she would take me on as a client for the fee of $50 (for supplies).

 Little did I know that she had hoped that a home birth would convince me to keep my baby.
 Well, her plan was a success and she has given me a gift I have yet to repay.

 My second reason for getting into the birthing field was because I want to eradicate the general public’s misconceptions about pregnancy and the birthing process.
 A woman’s pregnant uterus should not be treated as a tumorous growth to be controlled by medicine, but rather a natural event that women have been participating for many years before doctors.

 My first opportunity to educate and coach labor and delivery was with a 16-year-old couple, which made an impression on me that will last a lifetime.
-I have 6 years experience shadowing a homebirth midwife as her assistant and I am looking forward to becoming a midwife myself someday, when my own three children are older.
+I have 14 years experience as a midwife assistant and I am looking forward to becoming a midwife myself someday, when my own three children are older.